I’ll talk about:

 You should be scratching your head at any moment now.

-Now I’ll show a few photos (below) of the proper types of windows to show off your two-story foyer.
+Now I’ll show a few photos (below) of the proper types of windows to show off your 2-story foyer.
 SUCCEED!

 Here is a photo (below) of a double hung window in a two-story family room.
 FAIL!